Every seal has a unique story.

 SRI receives reports of sick, injured or orphaned seals from caring members of the public from across Ireland.
-Once reported, our team will contact a trained Rescue Network Volunteers in the area who will complete an on-location assessment of the seals condition.
-If the seal is deemed to be in urgent need of care, and the mother has not been seen in the area for an extended period of time, our volunteers will transport the pup back to our rehab facility in Courtown, Co.
+Once reported, our team will contact our trained Rescue Network Volunteers in the area who will complete an on-location assessment of the seals condition.
+If the seal is deemed to be in urgent need of care, or the mother has not been seen in the area for an extended period of time, our volunteers will transport the pup to our seal hospital facility in Courtown, Co.
 Wexford so medical care can begin as the first step to return them healthy back to the wild.

-Rescue: Orphaned, sick and injured Common and Grey seal pups are rescued from around the whole coast of the Republic of Ireland.
-We rely on members of the public who come across pups in distress to report seals to us; and our amazing team of coast wide Rescue Volunteer Network to bring rescue and transport the pups to our centre for care.
+Orphaned, sick, starving and injured Common and Grey seal pups are rescued from around the whole coast of the Republic of Ireland.
+We rely on members of the public who come across pups in distress to report seals to us; and our amazing team of coast wide Rescue Volunteer Network to rescue and transport the pups to our centre for care.
 It is illegal to touch or disturb seals meaning if a seal is found, a safe distance of at least 100 metres away needs to be adhered to until an assessment is made of the seals condition.
 Only our trained volunteers have permission to handle seals, as they are a dangerous wild animal that will bite when they feel threatened, and the safety of both the public and the seals are our main priority.

-Kennels: Once the seal pup has been stabilised and we are happy they are healing well, are bright and alert and beginning to gain weight, they graduate from intensive care, they are moved to one of our specially designed kennels which are equipped with a bath for learning to swim and eat fish, a heat mat to aid them in maintaining their body temperature, and a public viewing window so visitors can observe them.
+Once the seal pup has been stabilised and we are happy they are healing well, are bright and alert and beginning to gain weight, they graduate from intensive care, and are moved to one of our specially designed hospital kennels which are equipped with a bath for learning to swim and eat fish, a heat mat to aid them in maintaining their body temperature, and a public viewing window so visitors can observe them.
 All pups are weighed weekly which provides valuable, low impact insight for monitoring their progress.
-They are still closely monitored, however priority is to start “fish school” to teach them to eat solid food on their own so we no longer need to handle them.
+They are still closely monitored, and our priority is to start “fish school” to teach them to eat solid food on their own so we no longer need to handle them.
 Some seals are slower learners than others, and this stage can sometimes take weeks!

 Stages of Feeding: